marriott-library/MaRMAT/README.md

 ### 3.2 Windows Users
 1. Download `MaRMAT_v.2.6.0-rc_Windows.zip` from our [release assets](https://github.com/marriott-library/MaRMAT/releases/tag/v2.6.0-rc).
 2. Unzip the downloaded folder to a location on your computer, such as your `Desktop` or `Downloads` folder.
-3. Navigate to the `src` folder within the unzipped folder.
-4. If the necesssary python libraries haven't been installed yet, double-click to `install-dependencies.bat` file.
+3. If the necesssary python libraries haven't been installed yet, double-click to `install-dependencies.bat` file.
-5. Open MaRMAT by double-clicking the `run-marmat.bat` file.
+4. Open MaRMAT by double-clicking the `run-marmat.bat` file.

 ## 4. Tips
 - Ensure that both the lexicon and metadata files are in CSV format.